 Clock enables can be used if the RAMs are run at a slower frequency than the cache controller logic.
 Only integer ratios are supported.
-With this scheme, the Tag RAM and the Data RAM can run at different frequencies.
-Table 2-19 shows the RAM clock enables and their functions.
+With this scheme, the tag RAM and the data RAM can run at different frequencies.
+Table 2-20 shows the RAM clock enables and their functions.

-Table 2-19 RAM clock enables
+Table 2-20 RAM clock enables

-Signal Function TAGCLKEN Clock enable input that enables the Tag RAM interface in the cache controller to communicate with the Tag RAM clocked at a slower frequency.
-TAGCLKOUTEN Clock enable output used to gate the clock to the Tag RAM to save power.
-Use this signal when you run the Tag RAM at a slower frequency than the cache controller logic.
-TAGCLKOUT Gated version of CLK that is only enabled when the Tag RAM is accessed.
-Use this clock if you run the Tag RAM and the cache controller logic at the same frequency.
-DATACLKEN Clock enable input that enables the Data RAM interface in the cache controller to communicate with the Data RAM clocked at a slower frequency.
-DATACLKOUTEN Clock enable output used to gate the clock to the Data RAM to save power.
-Use this signal when you run the Data RAM at a slower frequency than the cache controller logic.
-DATACLKOUT Gated version of CLK that is only enabled when the Data RAM is accessed.
-Use this clock you run the Data RAM and the cache controller logic at the same frequency.
-Figure 2-9 on page 2-35 shows an example of the Tag RAM running at half the frequency compared to the cache controller.
+Signal Function TAGCLKEN Clock enable input that enables the tag RAM interface in the cache controller to communicate with the tag RAM clocked at a slower frequency.
+TAGCLKOUTEN Clock enable output used to gate the clock to the tag RAM to save power.
+Use this signal when you run the tag RAM at a slower frequency than the cache controller logic.
+TAGCLKOUT Gated version of CLK that is only enabled when the tag RAM is accessed.
+Use this clock if you run the tag RAM and the cache controller logic at the same frequency.
+DATACLKEN Clock enable input that enables the data RAM interface in the cache controller to communicate with the data RAM clocked at a slower frequency.
+DATACLKOUTEN Clock enable output used to gate the clock to the data RAM to save power.
+Use this signal when you run the data RAM at a slower frequency than the cache controller logic.
+When you implement banking, four clock enable outputs exist, one for each bank.
+DATACLKOUT Gated version of CLK that is only enabled when the data RAM is accessed.
+Use this clock you run the data RAM and the cache controller logic at the same frequency.
+When you implement banking, four clock outputs exist, one for each bank.

+Figure 2-16 on page 2-32 shows an example of the tag RAM running at half the frequency compared to the cache controller.